tatianarussutrs/git/README.md

 1.In the local repository, create branches for:

-Postman
+-Postman
-Jmeter
+-Jmeter
-CheckLists
+-CheckLists
-Bug Reports
+-Bug Reports
-SQL
+-SQL
-Charles
+-Charles
-Mobile Testing
+-Mobile Testing

 2.Push all branches to the remote repository.